Choco Baby : Meiji’s Nostalgic Milk Chocolate Pellets

 Meiji Choco Baby comes in 2 sizes.
 What I purchased this time is the regular size box (32 g), while the milk chocolate is also available in a bigger box, which is named “Choco Baby Jumbo (チョコベビージャンボ)” (102 g).

-Finally, according to the ingredient list, the Meiji Choco Baby chocolate candy is made with sugar, cacao mass, whole milk powder, cocoa butter, vegetable fat and oil, emulsifiers, flavors, and brighteners.
+Lastly, according to the ingredient list, the Meiji Choco Baby chocolate candy is made with sugar, cacao mass, whole milk powder, cocoa butter, vegetable fat and oil, emulsifiers, flavors, and brighteners.